Shanghua-Zhang/structure-oriented-BM3D/README.md

 (b) PWD for local slope code:
 9. str_dip2d: This function implements the 2D data dip estimation based on shaping regularized PWD algorithm.
-10. str_conv_allpass； This function is a convolution operator implemented by an all-pass filter.
+10. str_conv_allpass: This function is a convolution operator implemented by an all-pass filter.
 11. str_divne: This function implements the N-dimensional smooth division rat=num/den.
 12. str_pwsmooth_lop2d: This function uses a two-dimensional plane wave smoothing algorithm to smooth the input noisy data.
 13. str_pwspray_lop2d: This function implements the 2D plane-wave spray operator.